 Congrats to Kristian Pr'Out, who successfully defended his thesis, "Egoism and the Post-Anarchic: Max Stirner's New Individualism," which positions Stirner as a post-anarchist by reinterpreting Stirner's critiques of anarchism and liberalism.

 The LTWR Department is thrilled to announce the inauguration of the Schmidt Graduate Scholarship in Literature & Writing Studies, available to incoming students starting in Fall 2018.
 Two incoming students will be selected for a $2000 scholarship to be distributed during the first semester of the M.A. program.

-Congratulations to our most recent M.A.s, who successfully defended their theses in 2017!
+Congratulations to our most recent M.A.s, who successfully defended their theses!

 Rebecca Sterling, “Monstrous Journeys: The Horror of the Failed Female Hero’s Journey in Carrie and Ginger Snaps” (directed by Prof. Rebecca Lush).

 Joyce Jacobo, "Los Byblos: Thesis Edition" (co-directed by Prof. Sandra Doller and Prof. Mark Wallace).